Columbia Fireflies Game Notes at Augusta

 - Columbia Fireflies Game Notes at Augusta - Columbia Fireflies

-- Kannapolis' Comeback Falls Short Wednesday Night against the Woodies - Kannapolis Cannon Ballers
+- RiverDogs Hold off Myrtle Beach, Improve to 3-0 - Charleston RiverDogs

-- Ballers Drop Inaugural Game to Wood Ducks - Kannapolis Cannon Ballers
+- Struggles Continue for the Ballers as They Fall 6-1 to the Woodies - Kannapolis Cannon Ballers

+- Carolina Wins Third Straight with 12-2 Walloping of Woodpeckers - Carolina Mudcats

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.